Part of System Constraints

 Resource allocation

-The system allocates attention, energy and capacity before behavior becomes visible.
+The system allocates attention, energy and capacity before output becomes visible.

-If many resources go toward monitoring, control, analysis, threat detection or social prediction, less remains available for calm action, recovery and experimentation.
+If many resources go toward monitoring, control, analysis, threat detection or social prediction, less remains available for calm, choice space, recovery and experimentation.

 That is why someone can know what would be better and still not have enough room to execute it.